Best Places for a Second Trip to China

 Guilin, located in southern China, is famous for having the most picturesque landscape in China.
 Guilin has four highlights: Guilin urban area, Li River, Longji Rice Terraces and Yangshuo County.
 Taking a cruise on Li River should not be missed, no matter how short your tour is.
 You can follow the 55-kilometer cruise from Guilin country suburbans to Yangshuo Town (check out our Li River cruise video ), and discover the rural beauty by cycling in the countyside and taking a bamboo raft on the Yulong River .

 Guilin City is well-decorated by hills, rivers, and lakes.
-Without getting out of Guilin City, you can experience Guilin’s graceful scenery, including the Tow River and Four Lakes, Elephant Trunk Hill, and Solitary Beauty Peak.
-For a tour covering all Guilin’s highlights, four days is needed.
+Without getting out of Guilin City, you can experience Guilin’s graceful scenery, including the Two Rivers and Four Lakes, Elephant Trunk Hill, and Solitary Beauty Peak.
+For a tour covering all Guilin’s highlights, four days are needed.